 Daniel Polanski is a Director of field operations and training at the National Strategic Research Institute at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

-In 2010 and 2011 Polanski returned to the WMD world as the State of Georgia’s Weapons of Mass Destruction Coordinator, acting as the state counterpart to the FBI’s WMDC for the Department of Public Health Emergency Preparedness and Response Division.
-While there he re-wrote the state’s Biological Threat Response Protocols and standardized HAZMAT’s sample collection and lab submission procedures within the state.
-Polanski was also assigned to the Georgia Bureau of Investigation (GBI) intelligence fusion center as the Health Security analyst and liaison.
+In 2010 and 2011, Polanski returned to the CBRNE field as Georgia’s Weapons of Mass Destruction Coordinator, partnering with the FBI's Weapons of Mass Destruction Coordinator through the Department of Public Health's Emergency Preparedness and Response Division.
+In this role, he updated the state’s Biological Threat Response Protocols and standardized HAZMAT's sample collection and lab submission procedures.
+He also served as the Health Security Analyst and liaison at the Georgia Bureau of Investigation’s intelligence fusion center.

 As the DOD-designated University Affiliated Research Center (UARC) of U.S. Strategic Command and the University of Nebraska System, the National Strategic Research Institute (NSRI) delivers solutions for strategic deterrence and CWMD mission requirements gaps.
 Our rapid-response capabilities and efficient contracting vehicle can help federal government program managers meet critical research and development needs.
 Connect with us to learn more.